Pitrified/snippet/cursive-writer/src/cursive_writer/gui_spline/README.md

   is a reaction to a button click, and in that function the controller will call `model.start_new_spline`.
 * Is there really a reason to put FrameInfo as a different class?
 It could just be a regular frame inside the view.
-* Move spline buttons and info to left sidebar
+* Move spline buttons and info to left sidebar, or some info to right sidebar.

 ##### Done